Calance-US/calance-workflows/README.md

 ## :raised_hands: Acknowledgements

-We extend our heartfelt gratitude to the creators of the custom action, [GoldenSpear](https://github.com/GoldenspearLLC/build-jenkins-job)that facilitates seamless integration for triggering Jenkins jobs from GitHub Actions.
+We extend our heartfelt gratitude to the creators of the custom action, [GoldenSpear](https://github.com/GoldenspearLLC/build-jenkins-job) that facilitates seamless integration for triggering Jenkins jobs from GitHub Actions.

 Their innovative solution significantly enhances our CI/CD pipeline, streamlining the deployment process and boosting overall productivity.